 The number-one thing you can’t change about a house is its location, so remember: When you buy a home, you’re not just buying a house, you’re buying the neighborhood.
 Explore the surrounding area and local resources before you submit an offer and fully commit to the purchase.

-Meanwhile, other problems can be fixed, or at least endured until you are able to fix them.
-For example, I had a problematic hot water heater and leaky garage but those were things that I could fix as my budget allowed.
-If I let that issue scare me away from buying it, I would have might missed out on a chance to live in a family-oriented community with great neighbors.
+Meanwhile, other problems can be fixed, or at least endured until you can fix them.
+For example, I had a problematic water heater and leaky garage but those were things that I could fix as my budget allowed.
+If I let that issue scare me away from buying it, I would have missed out on a chance to live in a family-oriented community with great neighbors.

 5) Make sure your credit is in good shape